calliope-project/calliope/doc/index.rst

 Calliope is a framework to develop energy systems models using a modern and open source Python-based toolchain.

-.. warning:: Calliope and its documentation are still undergoing active development and functionality may change without prior warning.
-If you are interested in using Calliope at this stage you are encouraged to `get in touch <mailto:stefan.pfenninger@imperial.ac.uk>`_.
+..
+Note:: Calliope is under active development.
+Functionality and/or data formats may change in future versions.
+See the :doc:`contact page <contact>` to keep up-to-date with changes.

 Main features: